 All work must be original.
 Copies of other artists’ work including anime, cartoons, graffiti or tattoos should not be included in the portfolio.
 If possible, please also include at least one image from a sketchbook.

 Please note that a strong portfolio at Art Folio Day could meet the portfolio requirements for admission to the Art Education and Visual Arts major.
 If a student would like to be considered for a talent-based scholarship, a SlideRoom portfolio is required.

 To conform to our viewing format, each still image file may be no larger than 5 MB and no larger than 60MB for video.
 Please note that image files may be jpeg, png, bmp, or tiff format.
 Video (file formats include .m4v, .mov, .mp4, .wmv, .flv, .asf, .mpeg) are considered as part of your selection of 6-12 files and should not be used as a method of showing examples of additional still images.
 Do not include titles or credits within the videos.
 If you wish to submit a longer video, you may post the video to your own Web site, YouTube or Vimeo and provide a screenshot with a link in the application.
 If you are including a link to a video, please provide details such as title, running time and date created.

 Do not format images in any presentation program (e.g., PowerPoint, Keynote), or include composite images (more than one work per file).

-* For students interested in Art Education and Fine Arts, include 6-12 images of original works demonstrating the applicant’s drawing and technical skills, creativity, and aesthetic ability.
-A substantial part of the portfolio should feature drawings (still life, figure, self-portrait, and assorted sketches).
+* For students interested in Art Education and Fine Arts, include 6-12 images of original works demonstrating the applicant’s drawing from life and technical skills, creativity, and aesthetic ability.
+A substantial part of the portfolio should feature drawings from life (still life, figure, self-portrait, and assorted sketches).